Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Research Design

 \item \textbf{RQ1:} \textit{To what extent can we predict users' engagement using biofeedback measurements and supervised classifiers?} With this question, we aim to understand whether it is possible to automatically recognize engagement with biofeedback.
 More specifically, we want to assess to what extent we can recognize emotional valence and arousal---i.e., the two dimensions we use for the operationalization of engagement.
-To collect trainig and testing data, we first interview Facebook users\footnote{Although our study is not primarily oriented to consumers' products, selecting Facebook as discussion topic facilitates the selection of participants.}, asking their opinion about the platform.
+To collect trainig and testing data, we first interview Facebook users, asking their opinion about the platform.
 After the interview, we ask them to report their engagement for each of the different questions.
 During the interviews with users, we acquire their raw biofeedback signals.
 We use features extracted from the signals, and consider intervals of reported engagement as classes to be predicted.
 Based on these data, we evaluate and compare different supervised machine learning classifiers.

 \item \textbf{RQ2:} \textit{To what extent can we predict users' engagement using voice analysis and supervised classifiers?} This question aims to understand whether we can recognize engagement with automatic voice analysis.
 This RQ is motivated by the need to support a different use case in which biofeedback devices might not be used.
 It is the case, for example, of interviewees being uncomfortable wearing a tracking device during the conversation.
-In other situations the use of physical devices might even be unfeasible, due to remote interview settings.
+In other situations, the use of physical devices might even be unfeasible, due to remote interview settings.
 To this extent, we record the audio of the interviews, and we extract voice features from the audio signals.
 We then use the voice features to train and compare the previously used supervised classifiers.

-\item \textbf{RQ3:} \textit{To what extent can we predict users' engagement by combining voice and biofeedback features?} This questions aims to investigate the use voice and biofeedback features in conjunction.
+\item \textbf{RQ3:} \textit{To what extent can we predict users' engagement by combining voice and biofeedback features?} This question aims to investigate the use of voice and biofeedback features in conjunction.
 By training and comparing the classifiers, we check if and in which way the combination of features improves the performance of the approach.

 \end{itemize}